Medicine at School

 • The initial dose of a medication must be given by the parent/guardian.

-• A Medication Administration Request form must be completed by the parent for each medication (prescription and non-prescription) requested to be given.
+• The parent and physician must complete a Medication Administration Request form for each medication (prescription and non-prescription) requested to be given.
 The prescription instructions must match the parent's request.
-If there are any prescription changes, the parent/guardian must complete a new permission form.
+If the prescription changes, a new permission form must be completed.

 • Prescription medication must be in the original container and properly labeled.
-It must have the name and address of the pharmacy; the name of the student; the name of the prescribing practitioner, the date the prescription was dispensed; instructions for use, and the expiration date of the medication.
+It must have the name and address of the pharmacy, the name of the student, the name of the prescribing practitioner, the date the prescription was dispensed, instructions for use, and the expiration date of the medication.
 All sample medications (including inhalers) dispensed by physicians must be accompanied by a written authorization/prescription for the medication and appropriately labeled for the student.

 • Non-prescription medications must be labeled with the student’s name in the original container and must have an expiration date.
 Medication in plastic baggies or other non-original containers will not be administered.